ToyotaInfoTech/RAMN/docs/firmware/memory_layout.rst

 ---------------

 You can observe RAMN's memory usage by building the project and selecting **"Window"** > **"Show View"** > **"Build Analyzer"** (you may need to select **"File"** > **"Refresh"** then click the refresh icon in the build analyzer window to have it displayed correctly).
-This will show you how much percentage is currently in use.
+This will show you what percentage is currently in use.

 .. image:: img/memory_usage.png
    :align: center